DiamondLightSource/tickit/fix-http-adapter/_sources/user/how-to/use-command-wrappers.rst.txt

     0.2
     0.2

-So far we have only seen interpreter wrappers altering the recieved message before passing it on to another interpreter.
+So far we have only seen interpreter wrappers altering the received message before passing it on to another interpreter.
 There are also wrappers that alter the response received from the wrapped interpreter before it is sent back.